God Delivered the Pilgrims—and My People

 Once arrived safely in New Holland, better known as New Amsterdam, the refugees formed the first Jewish community in North America.
 From the start, they remained loyal to their faith: praying together, ensuring the availability of kosher meat, and observing their holidays.
 For these individuals, the symbolism of lighting the Hanukkah candles in the dark of winter must have been especially resonant, at one with the dawning presence of Judaism in the New World.

-Continue reading at the Wall Street Journal [subscription required].
+Continue reading at the Wall Street Journal [subscription may be required].

 Thanksgiving always had particular resonance for one group of religious freedom-seekers.